Academic Council on the United Nations System: Purpose

 ACUNS unites people engaged in research, writing, teaching, and policy practice related to the United Nations system, in order to better understand and address the most pressing global issues of our time.
 The United Nations was founded in 1945 to “save succeeding generations from the scourge of war.”
 Today, in addition to war, climate change, pandemic disease, new weapons, displacement, inequality, bigotry and extremism that threaten global well-being.
 Because these challenges cross borders, no sovereign nation will succeed in countering them alone.
 Members of ACUNS contend that solutions to improve the human condition will be advanced through evidence-based analysis, international legal agreement, and multilateral action.
 As the only institution with worldwide membership, an effective United Nations is an existential imperative for the global good.
 ACUNS serves to foster well-studied action in the UN system.

 History

 ACUNS was established in 1987 by a group of concerned scholars at Dartmouth College in Hanover, New Hampshire, USA.
 Since that time, it has been hosted by Brown University, Yale University, Wilfrid Laurier University, and Coventry University.
 In 2020, ACUNS became an independent nonprofit organization registered in the State of New York.

-Actions

-Through events, publications, and online networking opportunities, ACUNS fosters analysis and debate about major international challenges.
-ACUNS increases the accessibility of the UN system to scholars, and facilitates the development of new scholarship about the UN and international affairs.
-It recognizes exceptional scholarship on the UN system, while also striving to translate and disseminate academic knowledge into practical recommendations for policy advisers and policymakers.
-Through its work, ACUNS seeks to nurture the growth of excellent scholarship, legal instruments, and informed policy solutions to global challenges.